THE BEACH

 The dune system at Horseneck Beach is home to piping plovers and coastal grasses.
 Walk the designated trails through the dunes for a perspective of the beach most visitors never see.

 Horseneck Beach is widely considered the best beach in Westport, Massachusetts, and one of the best in the state.
 It offers nearly two miles of sandy shoreline, strong surf, and dramatic sunset views.
-For a calmer experience, Cherry & Webb Beach is a great alternative — smaller, quieter, and ideal for families with young children.
-Both are close to Westport Point.
+Close to Westport Point.

 Yes.
 Horseneck Beach State Reservation has a large parking lot that accommodates hundreds of vehicles.
 On peak summer weekends the lot can fill by late morning, so arriving early is recommended.
 The lot is paved with restrooms and changing facilities nearby.

 Yes.
 2042 Main Road is a waterfront summer rental at Westport Point, about 10 minutes from Horseneck Beach.
 It is a 3-bedroom, 2-bath colonial that sleeps 6, with harbor views, dock access, and kayaks.
-Rated 4.92 stars on Airbnb with Superhost status — available June through August.
+Rated 4.92 stars on Airbnb with Superhost status, available mid-May through August.

-Horseneck Beach rivals any beach on Cape Cod for natural beauty — miles of sand, clear water, and stunning sunsets — but without the Cape Cod crowds and traffic.
+Horseneck Beach rivals any beach on Cape Cod for natural beauty, with miles of sand, clear water, and stunning sunsets, but without the Cape Cod crowds and traffic.
 There is no bridge to cross, no bumper-to-bumper Route 6.
 Westport, Massachusetts offers the same coastal New England experience at a fraction of the congestion.
 Many visitors who discover Horseneck Beach never go back to the Cape.

 Book on Airbnb